GunnarPDX/language_list/README.md

 #### `languages`

-Returns list of all language names.
+Returns list of all language names. `LanguageList.languages!` can be called to return w/out tuple.

 ```elixir
 iex> LanguageList.languages